nickmmark/veri-cleanse/README.md

 * Thus simply improving hand washing compliance would prevent the majority of HAIs and resulting in tens of thousands of lives and billions of dollars saved annually.
     * For example, [an intensive hand hygiene improvement campaign demonstrated a sustained 10% improvement in hand hygiene compliance](https://wwwnc.cdc.gov/eid/article/22/9/15-1440_article) (as ascertained by observers) and a 14% reduction in the rate of HAI-CDIs over a 2 year period.
 * Unfortunately, prior approaches have failed for multiple reasons including:
-    * imperfect data collection: inability to collect both gel and hand washing data, high failure rate in registering events
+    * imperfect data collection: high failure rate in capturing events, inability to collect both gel and hand washing data,
-    * lack of user feedback
+    * lack of feedback to users: inability to capture individual level data and provide meaningful feedback
+    * concerns about patient privacy: cameras and observers are potential breaches of privacy
     * poor incentive structure: punishment instead of reward system
-    * ineffective business case
+    * ineffective business case: despite the potential ROI, high cost hardware may not be feasible to implement

-# Proposed Solution
+# Our Proposed Solution
 * The objective of this project is to build a low cost hardware/software solution that encourages and documents hand hygeine
 * Using an innovative combination of off-the-shelf IOT technologies it is possible to build a system of behavioral nudges to enhance hand washing compliance.
     * A BLE beacon signals when a user has entered an area that requires hand hygeine